SujayAmbekar/HPE-CTY-Project/README.md

 # Predicting cloud storage consumption using time-series analysis

-Application uses time-series based data for prediction of future trend of storage consumption
+• Application uses time-series based data for prediction of future trend of storage consumption

-Forecast trends for the specified time interval in the future on the trained model
+• Forecast trends for the specified time interval in the future on the trained model

-Storage consumption prediction in real-time : Model trains in real time while giving future prediction
+• Storage consumption prediction in real-time : Model trains in real time while giving future prediction

+• Built a web application using React as frontend and Flask as backend.

+• Generated a dataset using python scripts for different usage patterns.

+• Implemented a variety of forecasting models like ARIMA, Au- toArima, LR, XGB, RNN-LSTM and Prophet.

+• Analyzed the ML models based on their MAE, MSE, R2 and RMSE scores.
+• Got an accuracy of around 85% on increasing-decreasing data and 95% on seasonal data.

 ### Client Libraries
 - ReactJS